saitamafun/slash-legacy/apps/docs/docs/2-Usage/0-wallet-adapter.md

 ---
-title: Solana Wallet Adapter
+title: Solana wallet adapter
 ---

-# Solana Wallet Adapter
+# Solana wallet adapter

 To use `@saitamafun/wallet` with solana adapter and react, first you need install the following packages.